 - Steak and leafy green salad with olive oil dressing

-- Salmon and veggies
+- Salmon and vegetables

 Please let me know below if this has been helpful or if you have any tips, I would love to hear them!